Insiders Guide to Packing Like a Pro

 - Start with a packing checklist.
 For sample lists by destination or type of trip, go to travelsmith.com/packing lists.
 Keep this list with you.
 It will help speed packing for your return and act as a reminder of what you've packed in case anything is missing.

 - Neutral Base Colors.
-Build you wardrobe on two neutral colors – lighter tones for hot climates, darker for cool ones.
+Build your wardrobe in two neutral colors – lighter tones for hot climates, darker for cool ones.
 Look for clothes that can be dressed up or down with a change of accessories.

 - Cool Coverage.
 Pack a lightweight scarf or blouse in your handbag or daypack to guard against evening chills, the cool interiors of museums, and cathedrals or religious buildings that may require covered shoulders.